 Wi-Fi connection was surprisingly very good given the isolated location of the hotel.
 Non-smokers would like the fact that it is a 100% non-smoking hotel.

-Main Dwarka city is about 5 km from the hotel.
+The main town is about 5 km from the hotel.
 You would need a taxi to commute to the city.

 The Extra Mile

 For visiting Dwarkadhish temple, they put you in touch with a known Panda, who would take you around the temple.
 Panda Prem Pujari who took me around showed me all the big and small temples of the Dwarkadish Temple Complex and answered all my questions.
-You can always get a Panda from the temple, but when the hotel puts you in touch, it is like going through reference.
+You can always get a Panda from the temple, but when the hotel puts you in touch, it is like going through a reference.